 Let's see what the experienced pitmasters suggest.

-- If you are smoking large pieces of brisket regularly, consider buying a bigger smoker.
+- If you frequently smoke large pieces of brisket, consider investing in a larger smoker.

 Did you know that an entire single packer brisket can weigh up to 20 pounds?